Vincent J. McMahon: Professional wrestling

 In her biography, wrestler The Fabulous Moolah claimed that McMahon was one of the first promoters to split gate proceeds with his wrestlers.
 Unlike his son, McMahon believed that the job of a promoter should be kept backstage or behind the scenes and should never interfere with the action in the ring.
 As a result, McMahon almost never came down to the squared circle.
 He can however clearly be seen standing ringside during the infamous Madison Square Garden "Alley Fight" between Sgt.
 Slaughter and Pat Patterson.
 Though McMahon appeared in the movie The Wrestler in a cast that was dominated by contemporary wrestlers, he believed that wrestlers should remain wrestlers and not branch off into other forms of media.
 Accordingly, he disapproved of Hulk Hogan's appearance in Rocky III in 1982, leading to Hogan's temporary departure from the WWF for Verne Gagne's American Wrestling Association.
 When his son purchased the WWF, he felt differently than his father on the issue.
 He rehired Hogan as his top star and avidly supported wrestlers branching out into other fields, as well as cross-promotions with various musicians, actors, and other personalities outside of wrestling.

 In 1982, McMahon sold the parent company of the World Wrestling Federation to his son Vince McMahon and his company Titan Sports, Inc. His son, much to his father's initial concern, set out to make the WWF national and eventually worldwide in scope.
 "Had my father known what I was going to do", the younger McMahon told Sports Illustrated in 1991, "he never would have sold his stock to me."
 The younger McMahon's competitive tactics were successful, and the WWF quickly became the most prominent exponent of "sports entertainment".
-His son Vince was running his father's promotion, which since 2002 has been called World Wrestling Entertainment (WWE).
-McMahon's grandchildren Shane and Stephanie also work for the WWF/E. McMahon was posthumously inducted into the WWF Hall of Fame Class of 1996, by his grandson, Shane.
+His son Vince has been at the helm of the McMahon family promotion, which since 2002 has been called World Wrestling Entertainment (WWE).
+McMahon's grandchildren Shane and Stephanie used to work for the WWF/WWE.
+McMahon was posthumously inducted into the WWF Hall of Fame Class of 1996, by his grandson, Shane.

 Personal life and death

-McMahon had two sons with his first wife, Victoria "Vicky" H. Askew (née Hanner) (July 11, 1920 – January 20, 2022): Roderick James "Rod" McMahon III (October 12, 1943 – January 20, 2021), and Vince McMahon (born August 24, 1945).
-McMahon married his second wife, Juanita Wynne Johnston (December 20, 1916 – January 19, 1998), and the couple retired to Fort Lauderdale.
+McMahon had two sons with his first wife Victoria "Vicky" H. Askew (née Hanner; 1920–2022): Roderick James McMahon III (1943–2021) and Vince McMahon (born 1945).
+He married his second wife, Juanita Wynne Johnston (1916–1998), and the couple retired to Fort Lauderdale, Florida.
 McMahon would not live to see his company grow from a territorial promotion to what is now a worldwide organization.
 On May 24, 1984, McMahon died at age 69 from pancreatic cancer.
-McMahon and his wife Juanita are buried at Our Lady Queen of Heaven Catholic Cemetery in Fort Lauderdale, Florida.
+McMahon and his wife Juanita are buried at Our Lady Queen of Heaven Catholic Cemetery in Fort Lauderdale.